-Sustainability can help businesses innovate and grow while also addressing environmental and societal challenges.
+Sustainability can help businesses innovate and grow while also addressing environmental and societal challenges that pose significant risks to the future existence of businesses.

 We can eventually define sustainability as “the process of living within the limits of available physical, natural and social resources in ways that allow the living systems in which humans are embedded to thrive in perpetuity.”

-Sustainability is a generic concept that can be applied by all: governments, companies, and even individuals, in strategy, behaviors, and actions.
+Sustainability is a generic concept that can be applied by: governments, companies, and individuals to inform their strategic decisions, actions and behaviour.

-Each pillar includes several specific issues that give guidelines to organizations to define their sustainability strategy and the objectives they want to work on.
+Each pillar encompasses several issues that guide organisations to envision and formulate their sustainability strategy as well as the goals and targets they want to achieve.

-Universal human rights and necessities are attainable by all people, who have access to enough resources to keep their families and communities healthy and secure.
+Universal human rights and necessities are attainable by everyone with adequate resources to keep their families and communities healthy and secure.

 Invest in the long term to create a resilient economy